Dog Bite Lawsuit Representation

 The dog owner may not be liable if you were trespassing on private property when the attack occurred.
 For example, if you crossed through the dog owner’s yard and their dog attacked you, the owner is likely not liable, even if the animal had a history of violent behavior.
 Similarly, if you provoked an animal by hitting it, kicking it, yelling at it, or throwing objects at it, the dog owner liable will probably not be liable for any resulting attack.
 Note that children are typically exempt from trespassing rules when it comes to premises liability, meaning the owner could still be liable if their dog attacks a child who was trespassing.

 Louisiana’s dog bite law can be confusing, and in the moments after an attack, you more than likely than not will have no idea whether the animal had a history of dangerous behavior.
-Our Baton Rouge dog bite attorneys can assess what happened, conduct a full investigation, and walk you through your rights and options.
+Our Baton Rouge dog bite attorney can assess what happened, conduct a full investigation, and walk you through your rights and options.

 After a dog bite, you should get the wound looked at and treated.
 The treating facility is required to report the attack, including the owner and location of the violent animal, to the Animal Control Division of Louisiana’s Society for the Prevention of Cruelty to Animals (SPCA).
-You should also file your own report with the Animal Control and Rescue Center, the Sherriff’s Office, or your local police department within 24 hours of the incident.
+You should also file your own report with the Animal Control and Rescue Center, the Sheriff’s Office, or your local police department within 24 hours of the incident.
 The owner of the dog is required to submit a report, but it is in your best interest to file as well.

 Is a Dog Bite Really That Serious?